feresg/RITSEC-CTF/README.md

 3- We decrypt cipher_block_1 only using AES ECB decryption.
 We obtain decrypted_cipher_block_1

 4- message[16:] = decrypted_block_1 XOR cipher_block_0

-but we only have 3 bytes of cipher block 0.
+But we only have 3 bytes of cipher block 0.

 We can check if our current key is correct by applying XOR only on the first and last (and possibly 14th) byte of both decrypted_block_1 and cipher_block_0.

 If we get the same results as the characters 'r' and '!' respectively, we can consider the currect key as correct.

 **Finding the correct IVs:**